 My first cruise was a full week, and looking back I think it would’ve been beneficial to have experienced it on a smaller scale first because it takes a bit to get use to how things work.
 For the first few days I was hesitant to order more than a ‘normal restaurant’ would serve – but after that I enjoyed ordering two main courses and two (okay, sometimes three) desserts whenever I wanted!
 Simple things like that may take time for some people to get use to so they can fully enjoy all the cruising has to offer, so trying it out short-term can be a huge benefit.

-Easier to Fit Into Your Schedule
+Shorter Cruises are Easier to Fit Into Your Schedule

 Depending on your job or home-life schedule, it can be really difficult to plan a full week away – but you still deserve an excellent vacation, right?
 A shorter cruise is perfect because you can be more flexible on dates, there’s a LOT of options on when to go, and you don’t miss as much work or school.
 If you want to just escape for part of the week for a holiday or a little extra PTO that needs to be used, this is just the ticket!